OUP/aws-sdk-v1-ruby24/README.md

 This is version 1 of the AWS SDK for Ruby. **Version 2 can be found in the [master branch](https://github.com/aws/aws-sdk-ruby).**

+## Ruby 2.4 Compatibilitky

+This fork upgrades dependencies, thus breaking compatibility with Ruby 1.8.

+Remember to use this in your Gemfile:

+    gem 'aws-sdk-v1-ruby24',
+      github: 'seielit/aws-sdk-v1-ruby24',
+      ref: 'aws-sdk-v1-ruby24'

 ## Installation

 Version 1 of the AWS SDK for Ruby is available on rubygems.org as two gems: